rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 ## Executive Summary

-Total Revenue for 2016 to 2020 was $55M with a profit of $26.6M  from 26K orders.
-Revenue and order counts showed a parallel upward movement increasing Year over Year.
-Both metrics reached the peak in 2019 before falling sharply in 2020 owing to the pandemic.
-In 2020 revenue and order counts dropped sharply following a downward trend throughout owing to the pandemic.
+Total Revenue for 2016 to 2020 was $55M with a profit of $26.6M  from 26K orders. **Revenue and order counts showed a parallel upward movement increasing Year over Year.** Both metrics **reached the peak in 2019** before falling sharply in 2020 owing to the pandemic.
+In 2020 revenue and order counts dropped sharply following a downward trend throughout the year.

-Quarterly patterns reveal that each year till 2019, revenue and order counts showed a decline in the first two quarters and a massive rise in the last two.
+Quarterly patterns reveal that each year till 2019, **revenue and order counts showed a decline in the first two quarters and a massive rise in the last two**.
 The slump in the first two quarters could be attributed to — and the year end rise could be attributed to holiday season surges.

-The major drivers of the seasonality trend were- computers, cameras and camcorders, cell phones and TV and Video.
+The major drivers of this seasonality trend were- computers, cameras and camcorders, cell phones and TV and Video.

 Overall, regionally- United States,United Kingdom and Germany were the top 3 Revenue Contributors.
 Second in line to in-store US channels, the online channel generated a revenue of $ 11M.